napari/napari.github.io/applications/cell_tracking.md

 import btrack
 ```

 We start by loading a file containing the centroids of all the found cells in each frame of the source movie.
 Note that this file only contains the locations of cells in the movie, there are no tracks yet.
-We can use the `btrack` library to load this file as a list of `objects` that contain information about each cell, including the TZYX position.
+We can use the `btrack` library to load this file as a list of `objects` that contain information about each found cell, including the TZYX position.
+The example dataset can be downloaded [here](https://raw.githubusercontent.com/quantumjot/BayesianTracker/master/examples/napari_example.csv).

 ```python
 objects = btrack.dataio.import_CSV('napari_example.csv')
 ```

-Next we initialize a `btrack.BayesianTracker` instance using a context manager to ensure the library is properly initialized.
-The tracker performs the process of linking individual cell observations into tracks and the associated track graph:
+Next, we set up a `btrack.BayesianTracker` instance using a context manager to ensure the library is properly initialized.
+The tracker performs the process of linking individual cell observations into tracks and the generating the associated track graph:

 ```python
 with btrack.BayesianTracker() as tracker: